Phocomelia: Genetic inheritance

 According to the National Organization for Rare Disorders (NORD), when phocomelia is transmitted (in its familial genetic form) it is seen as an autosomal recessive trait and the mutation is linked to chromosome 8.

 A study of Roberts syndrome, a genetic disorder showing similar symptoms to phocomelia, has shed light on the possible causes.
 An individual afflicted with Roberts Syndrome will have chromosome copies that do not connect at the centromeres, making them unable to line up accordingly.
 As a result, the newly made cells contain an excess or reduced number of chromosomes.
 In both Roberts syndrome and phocomelia the cells cease to develop, or die, preventing proper development of the limbs, eyes, brain, palate, or other structures.

 Treatment

 Prosthesis is a synthetic alternative for missing limbs, teeth, and various other body parts.
-Advances in prosthetic limbs have increased greatly during the twentieth century.
-The use of new materials such as modern plastics, complex procedures and better pigments have created lighter in weight and more realistic looking artificial limbs.
-With the advancement of myoelectric prosthetic limbs, patients are able to move their limbs without the use of cords or other devices.
-The myoelectric limbs can detect electric signals from the nervous system and muscles.
-They were first used on adults, but now they are being fitted to children.
+Advances in materials, pigments and manufacturing methods during the twentieth century have rendered artificial limbs lighter in weight and more realistic-looking.
+Myoelectric prostheses take all their input from the nervous system and muscles at the site of attachment in the form of electric signals.

-Patients that receive a loss of limbs due to phocomelia are typically treated with prosthetics.
-Infants at the age of six months are recommended to have a prosthetic mitten fitted, enabling them to get used to the prosthesis.
-A hook will be added when the child reaches the age of two years.
-Eventually the patient may receive a myoelectric prosthetic limb.
-Patients are treated in this way due to the lack of understanding at a young age and the absence of necessary tissues and bones to hold the prosthetic limb.
+Children born with phocomelia are recommended to have a prosthetic mitten fitted to get used to the sensation of wearing an aid early on; typically a hook is added around the age of two years until the necessary tissues, bone structures, proprioception and motor coordination have developed to permit use of a myoelectric prosthetic limb.